-The Bio-indenter is an ex-situ configuration of the Alemnis Standard Assembly (ASA) which is specifically designed for characterizing the mechanical properties of tissues and soft materials.
+The Bio-indenter is an ex-situ variant of the Alemnis Standard Assembly (ASA) which is specifically designed for characterizing the mechanical properties of tissues and soft materials.
 It can be configured with the Relative Humidity Module (RHM) and the Miniaturized Load Cell (MLC) to provide a complete testing platform for a wide variety of sample configurations (micropillars, particles, gels, tensile testing, etc..) in a range of environments (controlled relative humidity and temperature, submerged in liquid, etc..).
 The basic specifications are as follows:

 Applied load range: 10 µN – 500 mN (using MLC-0.5)

 Displacement range: up to 100 µm (using DHP-100)

 The Bio-indenter configuration can also be coupled with an optical microscope via a piezo-actuated XY displacement stage.
 The optical microscope has the following specifications: